Medicine Internship in Mongolia

 During your internship, you’ll be able to broaden your practical medical knowledge and strengthen skills like communication.
 You’ll also learn a great deal about the healthcare challenges that people face in Mongolia.

-Our medical internship in Mongolia runs throughout the year and you can join at any time from two weeks.
+Our medical internship in Mongolia runs throughout the year.

 Based in a hospital or clinic, you will have a lot to do for the duration of your medical internship in Mongolia.
 Here are some of the tasks you can expect to get involved with: